Rating: 5.00

 Add in the garam masala powder, green chili peppers, cilantro and mint leaves to the curry.

-Cilantro, mint leaves, garam masala and green chili peppers added to chicken korma in a cooking pan with a wooden ladle
+Cilantro, mint leaves, garam masala and green chili peppers added to chicken korma in a cooking pan with a wooden ladle.

 Cover your pan with the lid once again and let the curry cook for another 2 minutes on low heat.